tonyelhabr/club-rankings/README.md

 * `rating_538`
 * `rating_opta`

 Note that the only Opta teams (over 13k) that can be mapped to FiveThirtyEight teams (around 650) are included in the comparison file.
+(Mapping Club Elo teams is a work in progress.)